2018 Worship, Prayer & The Arts

 View a video produced by Tracy below.

 Tracy will be joined by Natalie Serno from Hermosillo, Mexico.
-Some videos of her musical work is available on the website of her band.

 Natalie, born in Virginia, spent her childhood in Colombia playing between the coffee plantations of his parents and the forests of the Echeverri family.
 She always liked music, grabbed a guitar at the age of fourteen and started writing songs.
 She studied Sociology at the University of Illinois in Chicago and was captivated by the issue of migration.
 In 2009, she traveled through Mexico on the freight train with a group of Nicaraguan migrants.
 The experience changed his life.